Form I-944: The Complete Guide (Free)

 The Declaration of Self-Sufficiency instructions can be found by clicking the link.

-There are many pieces of additional information required when you fill out your I-944 form for immigration.
+There are many pieces of additional information required when you fill out your form I-944 declaration of self-sufficiency.
 These include, but are not excluded to the following:

 - Name, address, date of birth, citizenship, alien registration number, and place of birth